SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/line-profile.md

 ---
 weight: 22
-title: Creating a new line profile
+title: Creating line profiles
 layout: redirect
 ---
+The following section walks you through the steps required to create a new line profile.

 ### Create a new site

-Start by creating a new Site (entity) in the [Organization](/oee/oee-administration/#organization) Tab of the Admin View.

-1. Click '*Create a new entity*' button
-2. Give the new entity a name (mandatory)
-3. Add a description (optional)
-4. Define OEE Target value (mandatory)
-5. Select '*Site*' as entity type

-Lines have to be attached to a *Site* or an *Area* and therefore we start by creating one of these entities.
+Since lines are attached to a site or an area, we start by creating such an entity (here a site as an example).

+To create a site, switch to the [Organization](/oee/oee-administration/#organization) page under **Administration**.

+1. Click **Create a new entity** at the right of the top menu bar.
+2. In the resulting window, select "Site" as entity type.
+3. Enter a unique name for the entity (mandatory) and an optional description.
+4. Specify a value for the OEE target in percent.
+5. Click add to add the new site.

 ![Creating a new site](/images/oee/administration/admin-create-site.png)

-### Create a new Line
+### Create a new line

-Now create a new line profile:
+Next, create a new line profile.

-1. Click '*Create a new entity'* button
+1. Click **Create a new entity** at the right of the top menu bar.
-2. Give the new entity a name (mandatory)
+2. In the resulting window, select "Line" as entity type.
-3. Add a description (optional)
-4. Define OEE Target value (mandatory)
-5. Select '*Line*' as entity type

-After finishing the configuration the Line (entity) will be displayed in the *Organization-Structure*.
+3. Enter a unique name for the entity (mandatory) and an optional description.
+4. Specify a value for the OEE target in percent.
+5. Click add to add the new line.

+The line will be added to the **Organization structure**.

 ![Creating a new line](/images/oee/administration/admin-create-line.png)

-### Attach Line to the Site
+### Attach a line to a site

-1. Click the add (+) button on the Site (entity) to which you want to attach the Line (entity)
+1. Click the Add (+) button on the site to which you want to attach the line (entity).
 2. Select your desired line and click confirm by clicking add

-The line will be added to the Site in the Organization Structure and they are represented in the [Machine Park](/oee/dashboards/#machine-park)
+The line will be added to the site in the **Organization structure** and get represented in the [Machine park](/oee/dashboards/#machine-park).

 ![Attach line](/images/oee/administration/admin-attach-line.png)

-### Add Machines to the Line
+### Add machines to a line

 Add the desired machines to the line.

 ![Add machines](/images/oee/administration/admin-add-machines.png)

-### Create a new line profile
+### Create a line profile

 Create a new line profile in the profile tab of the admin page.